All Episodes

 So D'Amato got involved.

-Somebody called DeMato.
+Somebody called D'Amato.

 I'll get this taken care of.

-And said, I understand from Senator D'Amato that you're looking for why don't you come by Trump Tower?
+And the next day, Donald Trump called and said, I understand from Senator D'Amato that you're looking, why don't you come by Trump Tower?

-There's some vacancies, and I want to show them to you.
+There's some vacancies and I want to show them to you.

-And he personally showed me three apartments, homes in uh in Trump Tower, and he was in full sales mode.
+And he personally showed me three apartments, homes in Trump Tower.

 He was telling me the price.